 Best 14” kids’ bikes for 3-4 year-olds

-Choosing your child’s first pedal bike is exciting, but it can also be overwhelming, so Cycle Sprog is here to help you find one of the best 14” bikes for 3-4 year-olds - one built for years of joy and growth.
+Choosing your child’s first pedal bike is exciting, but it can also be overwhelming, so Cycle Sprog is here to help you find one of the best 14” kids' bikes for 3-4 year-olds - one built for years of joy and growth.

 So if your little one is ready to start pedalling for the first time, take a look at the below recommendations.
 We only ever recommend bikes that we ourselves would be happy for our children to ride, and with 12 years of hands-on experience testing kids' bikes, we're pretty confident that we've got you covered whatever your budget and needs are.